RockefellerArchiveCenter/rockarch.org/resources/about-the-rockefellers/john-d-rockefeller-sr.md

 ## Family Life

 John D. Rockefeller married Laura C. Spelman, a teacher, on September 8, 1864, in Cleveland.
-They had five children: Bessie, Alice, Alta, Edith, and John Jr., who inherited much of the family fortune and continued his father’s philanthropic work.
+They had five children: Bessie, Alice, Alta, Edith, and John Jr., who inherited much of the family fortune and continued his father's philanthropic work.

 In the 1870s, JDR began to make business trips to New York, and soon he started bringing his family for lengthy stays.
 In 1884, he bought a large brownstone house at 4 West 54th Street, the land of which is now part of the garden of the Museum of Modern Art.
 Beginning in the 1890s, the family spent part of their time at their home Pocantico Hills, about 25 miles north of Manhattan, but during the summer they returned to their Forest Hill home in East Cleveland.
 After Laura died, JDR spent several months each year at his homes in Lakewood, New Jersey, and Ormond Beach, Florida.